 Since there is no coffin to carry in when there is a cremation, pallbearers are not necessary at the service.
 However, some families appoint pallbearers to walk alongside one person who carries the cremation urn into the service as a symbolic gesture.

-If you accept the position of pallbearer, you will be expected to follow some basic etiquette rules for pallbearers at funerals.
+If you accept the position of being a pallbearer, you will be expected to follow some basic etiquette rules for pallbearers at funerals.
 Always keep in mind that being asked to be a pallbearer is a great honor and you should approach your role with respect and solemnity.

 - Wear appropriate clothing and act at all times in a dignified, conservative, somber manner.